-51. Prohibition of Certain Persons as Directors
+60. Prohibition of Certain Persons as Directors

-A person who knows of any substantive reason why he or she may not be regarded as ‘fit and proper’ to be authorised as an Approved Person by the Regulator or Certified by the Board of Directors or who is an undischarged bankrupt, or who is disqualified under the Directors Disqualification Act 1986, or has been convicted on indictment of any offence involving fraud or dishonesty, shall not:
+A person who knows of any substantive reason why they may not be regarded as ‘fit and proper’ to be authorised as an Approved Person by the Regulator or Certified by the Board of Directors or who is an undischarged bankrupt, or who is disqualified under the Directors Disqualification Act 1986, or has been convicted on indictment of any offence involving fraud or dishonesty, shall not:

 Act as a Director of the Credit Union.